jssql1234/docs-sqlpay/docs/integration/vision/linking-to-payroll.md

 ## Introduction

-SQL Vision are linked with SQL Payroll to process all cash rewards earned by employees.
+SQL Vision is linked with SQL Payroll to process all cash rewards earned by employees.

 ## Requirement